-Hot Dogs, Kettle Chips, Watermelon, Baked Goods and tacos
+Hamburgers, Hot Dogs, Kettle Chips, Watermelon, Baked Goods and tacos DUNK THE PASTOR!!!

-Hamburgers,

-Church will welcome you!

 Bring your family and friends!
-Saint Louis

-a jump house/slide combo and inflatable obstacle course, dunk tank, volleyball, corn hole and many other games for children and youth.
+Saint Louis or by Saint Louis Church Church will welcome you! a jump house/slide combo and inflatable obstacle course, dunk tank, volleyball, corn hole and many other games for children and youth.
 Summer Clearance Sale!

 0% Interest - for 1 Full Year

 We are in the process of selling out some of our current stock to make room for new Fall models.
 Because of this, we throughout the store!

 - Bedrooms

 - Living Rooms

 - Recliners

 - Occasional Pieces

+are offering savings Entertainment Centers

-- Sealy Mattresses
+Sealy Mattresses

 Some items are one of a kind floor samples.
 No orders will be taken on these items.
 Floor Sample Clearance items are sold on a first come first serve basis.

-www.sundeenfurnitureinc.com
+www.sundeenfurnitureinc.com Sundeen Furn

-241 Providence Rd., Whitinsville MA 01588 • 508-234-8777

-FREE LAYAWAY • FREE DELIVERY

-M. T. W. 9:30-6:00; TH., FRI.
+241 Providence Rd., Whitinsville MA 01588 • 508-234-8777 FREE LAYAWAY • FREE DELIVERY M. T. W. 9:30-6:00; TH., FRI.
 9:30-7; SAT.
 9:30-6:00; SUN.
 11-5

-reflects Dr. Bolandrina's dedication and the Bay Path Practical Nursing

-to producing highly competent and well-rounded healthcare professionals

-FREE MEALS FOR KIDS AND TEENS

-VISIT WWW.PROJECTBREAD.ORG/SUMMEREATS

-Webster Public Schools Free Lunch for Youths Summer 2025

-Stop by our summer sites for a free meal and fun activities!
-Summer service begins July 7th!

-Stop by, fill up, and have fun!